cybertraining-dsc/su22-reu-385/time-series-prediction/stationary-and-nonstationary-timeseries/stationary-and-nonstationary.md

-An extensive document of stationary and Non-Stationary Time Series is available at
+Extensive documents on stationary and Non-Stationary Time Series are available at

 * <https://www.machinelearningplus.com/time-series/time-series-analysis-python/>